 This especially helps with anxiety and panic attacks.
 It is possible to shift your emotional state when you are in a rage or panic.
 Not easy, and takes time but possible!
-The more you practice breathing slowing and deeply while focusing on the heart, while holding a heartfelt intention to shift your emotions, the easier it will become to find peace and calm, no matter what is going on around you.
+The more you practice breathing slowly and deeply while focusing on the heart while holding a heartfelt intention to shift your emotions, the easier it will become to find peace and calm no matter what is going on around you.

 Biofeedback and EMDR (eye movement desensitization and reprocessing), when practiced together, have limitless potential.

 - Biofeedback helps in the moment of need

 - EMDR helps prevent the moment of need

 How & Why Biofeedback & EMDR work:

 As babies, we are born a blank slate.
 Every day is a learning process where we label and categorize everything.
 Our parents, extended family, neighborhoods, schools, peers, teachers, religious organizations, governments, and beyond become our programmers.
 Once labeled and categorized it gets stored in long-term memory and becomes largely unconscious.

 We come to take what we learned as children as truth even if (and sometimes especially if) it is painful.
 Painful and traumatic experiences often lead to self-destructive decisions about ourselves and our world which leads to self-sabotaging actions, feelings, and thoughts that feel beyond control.
 This is because those decisions are stored in the body and become largely automatic.
 Similar to our heart rate, blinking, and breathing.